Beilinson-Bernstein localization over the Harish-Chandra center

 To better understand the universal Weyl sheaf $\cW \in \D_{\bimon}(\widetilde Z)$, let us restrict one of its monodromies and calculate its resulting fiber.
 The composite projection to either factor

 is a finite flat map.
-All of what follows is symmetric in the two projections, so let us focus on the projection to the first factor.
+All of what follows is symmetric in the two projections, so let us focus on the projection to the second factor.

-First, let us identify the fibers of $ \D_{\bimon}(\widetilde Z)$ along the projection to the first factor.
+First, let us identify the fibers of $ \D_{\bimon}(\widetilde Z)$ along the projection to the second factor.
 For simplicity, let us also forget the $H$-weak equivariance along the first factor, i.e. consider $\D$-modules on $N\bs G/N$ which are $H$-weakly equivariant on the right.
 The fiber of this category over $\lambda \in \fh^*$ is canonically equivalent to the dg category $\D_\lambda(N\bs \cB)$ of $N$-strongly equivariant $\lambda$-twisted $\D$-modules on the flag variety $\cB$.
 This in turn is the full subcategory of those $\lambda$-twisted $\D$-modules on $\cB$ that are locally constant along Schubert cells.
 To recover the corresponding fiber of $ \D_{\bimon}(\widetilde Z)$ we should then reimpose weak $H$-equivariance on the right.

 Now let us identify the corresponding fiber of the universal Weyl sheaf.
 This is a regular holonomic $\lambda$-twisted $\D$-module on the flag variety $\cB$ locally constant along Schubert cells.